g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 Lift (i -> Effect o)
 ```

-this is used for IO et al
+It is chiefly used for IO and such.
+It allows simple functions with side effects to be included in the signal-function networks.
+This is a slightly more elabourate constructor for signal functions.

 #### `Next (i -> Effect (Tuple (SF i o) o))`